curlybom/curlybom/README.md

 # 💫 About Me:
-Currently working on client-side of no-code solutions that help businesses run smoother &<br>Mentoring aspiring devs and helping them break into the front-end scene
+Currently working on client-side of no-code solutions that help businesses run smoother <br>&<br>Mentoring aspiring devs and helping them break into the front-end scene

 ## 🌐 Socials: